sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>nx-libs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : NX X11 protocol compression libraries
+Short desc    : NX X11 protocol compression libraries
 URL          : https://github.com/ArcticaProject/nx-libs
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : NX is a software suite which implements very efficient compression of
+Descript     : NX is a software suite which implements very efficient compression of
              : the X11 protocol.
 This increases performance when using X
              : applications over a network, especially a slow one.
 ```